Caelr/functional-programming-with-javascript/README.md

 ## Project Structure

-The project is structured to follow functional programming principles, making the code modular, reusable, and maintainable.
-Here's a brief overview of the structure:
+The project is structured as follow:

 ```
 ├── src